Updated May 23, 2023.

 It is … desirable that the work retain its original, pleasing characteristics of slight irregularity and imperfection, – not to say carelessness, – were it only to avoid the appearance of machine-wrought embroidery.

 I’ve seen both ends of the spectrum myself.
 I got a model back once that was so perfectly stitched it could have been done by machine.
-Every stitch had the same tension, every one was untwisted.
-I knew that here was a perfection I could only wish to attain.
+Every stitch had the same tension, every stitch was untwisted.
+I knew that there was a perfection I could only wish to attain.

-The happy medium to me should be somewhere between machine-like perfection and sloppiness.
+The happy medium should be somewhere between machine-like perfection and sloppiness.

-For myself I’m willing to live with some uneven tension, occasional twisted threads where it doesn’t make much difference and, now that my eyes aren’t as good, a skipped stitch or two.
+For myself, I’m willing to live with some uneven tension, occasionally twisted threads where it doesn’t make much difference and, now that my eyes aren’t as good, a skipped stitch or two.

 How about you?